 Myth 1.
 Only fat/obese people get diabetes.

 Fact 1.
-Even non-obese people with certain other risk factors can develop diabetes.
+Even non-obese people with specific other risk factors can develop diabetes.
 Compared to obese people with diabetes, the insulin formed and released is lesser in non-obese.

 Even if one has a normal body mass index or BMI, non-obese patients generally have a greater amount of fat mass in the body particularly around the abdomen (abdominal obesity).

 Fact 2.
-No, though improper diet is a major risk factor, excess sugar consumption is not the only risk factor for diabetes.
+No, though improper diet is a significant risk factor, excess sugar consumption is not the only risk factor for diabetes.

-Certain problems during growth of the foetus inside the womb known as intra-uterine effects can lead to low birth weight and subsequently increased abdominal fat mass in adulthood, regardless of current BMI.
+Certain problems during the growth of the fetus inside the womb known as intra-uterine effects can lead to low birth weight and subsequently increased abdominal fat mass in adulthood, regardless of current BMI.

-Whereas this can be the basic cause along with family history of diabetes, there are other factors which precipitate the risk like obesity, less physical activity, increasing age, high blood cholesterol and high blood pressure.
+Whereas this can be the primary cause along with family history of diabetes, there are other factors that precipitate the risk like obesity, less physical activity, increasing age, high blood cholesterol, and high blood pressure.